Luckyluuuc/CollectiveBehavior-Crowd-modeling/README.md

 ### Before 10/01
 - Implement the second article.
-- Compare our results with the paper ones.
+- Compare our results with the papers' ones.
 - Start preparing the oral presentation.
-- Write final report.
+- Write the final report.

 ### Before 17/01
 - Train the oral presentation.
-- Shot the video for the presentation.
+- Shot the presentation's video.